NightwindDev/Tweak-Tutorial/p11_subclassWrapper.md

 ## What's going on here?

-* First we import the UIKit framework, because we'll be using UIKit components, such as `UIView`.
+* First we need to import the UIKit framework, because we'll be using UIKit components, such as `UIView`.

 * In order to create a subclass *and* keep the compiler happy, we'll make an interface for our class.
 The tweak itself will be a nice semi gaussian blur covering the HomeScreen, behind the icons, so we want to inherit from `UIView`.

-* We declare the interface for the main SpringBoard's view controller class in the HomeScreen (`SBHomeScreenViewController`) so we can hook it and we still keep the compiler happy.
+* We declare the interface for the main SpringBoard's view controller class in the HomeScreen (`SBHomeScreenViewController`) so we can hook it and still keep the compiler happy.

 * Finally, we add the two interfaces needed for the type of blur we'll be using.
 Sadly, Apple decided to keep this blur, called `_UIBackdropView` private, which means we need to make the interfaces visible again so the compiler can see them and stay happy.
 The `_` character indicates that the class is private.
 It's common practice in Objective-C to prefix your classes, ivars, methods, etc with a hyphen if you want to indicate that they should be private.